Countly/countly-sdk-documentation/web/next.md

   You can also provide an ID during init to prevent the SDK from generating a random
   ID:
 </p>
-<pre><code class="javascript">// adding device ID here will prevent the generation of a random ID
+<pre class="wysiwyg-code-block"><code class="language-javascript">// adding device ID here will prevent the generation of a random ID
 Countly.init({
   app_key:"YOUR_APP_KEY",
   url: "https://your.server",